how wrong: very

 Take a small step

 Move a little way downhill — not too timid, not too wild.
+That size is the learning rate.

 3